docker/docs/docker-hub/deactivate-account.md

 1. Download any images and tags you want to keep:
   `docker pull -a <image>:<tag>`.

-2. If you have an active subscription, downgrade it to the **Docker Personal** subscription:
+2. If you have an active subscription, downgrade it to the **Docker Free Team** subscription:

       In Docker Hub, navigate to **Organizations** > **_Your Organization_** > **Billing**.